balismatz/laravel-image-style/README.md

 # Laravel Image Style

-A Laravel package to manage your app image styles with an easy and organized way.
-Each image style is a PHP class that contains the image modifications.
+A Laravel package designed to manage application image styles in a simple and organized way.
+Each image style is implemented as a dedicated PHP class that defines the corresponding image modifications.

-A facade, a helper function and an Artisan command are provided to create, retrieve and flush styled images.
-Also, Artisan commands are provided to easily create image styles, list all the available image styles and cache or clear their information.
+It provides a facade and a helper function for creating and retrieving styled images.
+It also includes Artisan commands to create image styles, list all available image styles, cache or clear image styles information, and flush styled images when needed.

-To modify images, it uses the most popular open source PHP image processing library, the [Intervention Image](https://github.com/Intervention/image).
+Image modifications are powered by the popular open source PHP image processing library, the [Intervention Image](https://github.com/Intervention/image).

-There is an official Intervention Image package for Laravel ([Intervention Image Laravel](https://github.com/Intervention/image-laravel)) with a basic functionality.
-Check it out.
+An official Intervention Image package for Laravel ([Intervention Image Laravel](https://github.com/Intervention/image-laravel)) is also available and provides basic functionality.

 > [!IMPORTANT]
-> This is **NOT** the official
+> This package is **NOT** the official
 > [Intervention Image Laravel](https://github.com/Intervention/image-laravel)
 > package.

 ## Requirements

 - PHP 8.4 or higher
 - Laravel 11.0 or higher
 - Intervention Image 3.9 or higher